mrwebwork/portfolio-site/README.md

 ## Branching Strategy

 This project follows a three-tiered branching model to ensure clean and stable code releases.
-Here's how we use each branch:
+Here's how I use each branch:

 - **Dev:** The `dev` branch is the working branch where all new features are developed and tested.
 All feature branches should be merged into `dev` first.
 This allows me to integrate and validate new changes in a controlled environment before moving them into `staging`.